UPDATE Monday, August 28th, 2023: There’s a new and better way to do this. First, try to activate by phone. Call the toll-free number 866-825-4797.

-If it doesn’t work for you, try calling Microsoft Sales & Support and telling them you’re trying to activate Office 2011 for the Mac.
-The Microsoft Sales & Support person will ask you to read off the Activation Code that you see when you clickgive you a very, very long number, which you can type into the boxes in the Microsoft Office 2011 for the Mac activation wizard, and that should take care of it.
+If it doesn’t work, try calling Microsoft Sales & Support and telling them you’re trying to activate Office 2011 for the Mac.
+The Microsoft Sales & Support person will ask you to read off the Activation Code that you see on your screen, then give you a very, very long number, which you can type into the boxes in the Microsoft Office 2011 for the Mac activation wizard, and that should take care of it.

-Here’s the number that’s worked for me.
+Here’s the phone number that’s worked for me.

 Another option: call Microsoft’s general support number (1-800-936-5700) and say “Office for Mac Activation Department” to the robot that answers.
 That will get you started down the right path.

 There’s a chance that things still won’t work.
-The reason for this could be that you’ve moved Office 2011 for the Mac to a new machine, or to a new hard drive.
-For example, if you decide to replace your hard drive with something better– I like the Solid State Drives (SSDs) from Crucial– you’ll be asked to activate Office 2011, and in that case, you’ll never be able to… because each installation of Office is “keyed” to the hardware it’s originally installed on, and that includes the hard drive, and the Activation ID and Confirmation ID will only work on that particular configuration.
+The reason for this could be that you’ve moved Office 2011 for the Mac to a new machine, or to a new hard drive, by cloning the drive.
+For example, if you decide to replace your hard drive with something better– I like the Solid State Drives (SSDs) from Crucial-– you’ll be asked to activate Office 2011, and in that case, you’ll never be able to… because each installation of Office is “keyed” to the hardware it’s originally installed on, and that includes the hard drive, and the Activation ID and Confirmation ID will only work on that particular configuration.
 In that case, you have to get rid of the Office registration files that remember what the original hardware was, and then reinstall, and then enter your Product Key, and then– finally!– do the “Activate by Phone” method.

 This link from Microsoft tells you how to clear out those older registration files.